About Website Accessibility

 • For example, "All Deadlines are marked in bold".

-• This would only be information available to visual users and not available to visually-impaired users
+• This (visual) information would only be information available to visual users and not visually-impaired users, thus creating a barrier to information.

 Using bold text does not inherently create accessibility issues, however, there are notable limitations with bold text.

-1. Screen readers will not announce that text is bold
+1. Screen readers will not announce that text appears bold.

 Italicized text is a visual element, however, it should be used sparingly.
 This section highlights considerations for visual users and visually-impaired users.

-• The overuse of italicized text can hurt your page readability to visual users
+• Be cautious as the overuse of italicized text can hurt your page readability to visual users.

-• Avoid overuse of italicized text - this hurts page readability for visual users
+• Avoid overuse of italicized text - as this hurts page readability for visual users.

 Add WAVE to your browser